-Through the Fellowship Program, JICA is pleased to contribute to further development of developing countries, by collaboratively leveraging the KIRIN and others’ strengths of the long history of training food science researchers from Asian countries, as well as other strengths such as experience and global network JICA has built up.
+Through this Fellowship Program, JICA is looking forward to working closely with Kirin Holdings Company to contribute to the development of partner countries, by leveraging our knowledge and experiences, including Kirin Holdings Company and the partners’ long history in supporting food science researchers from Asian countries, as well as JICA’s experience and networks built over the years.

 As part of the Sustainable Development Goals (SDGs) adopted at the United Nations Sustainable Development Summit, food security and improved nutrition were underlined as one of the goals to be achieved by 2030.
 Achieving these goals is not only a task for developing countries but rather a call for action by all the countries and its people, and this Fellowship Program is one form of partnership to achieve these goals.

 It is our hope that the promising researchers coming to Japan from Asia for this Fellowship Program will learn about Japan’s development experiences in the field of agriculture, forestry, and fisheries, while deepening their expertise.
 We sincerely hope the research and their stay in Japan would be fruitful and leads to future successes after their return, and we look forward to the synergies created with JICA’s activities in their home country.